 Lessor and Lessee Agreement

 The lease agreement is an undertaking between the lessor and the lessee to use the asset.
-The agreement defines the terms and conditions, sets the obligations established by the court of law and other important matters associated with the usage of an asset.
+The agreement defines the terms and conditions and sets the obligations established by the court of law and other important matters associated with the usage of an asset.
 Both the parties are required to oblige to the terms laid.
-If the lessee performs any act that is against the entered lease agreement, then the lessor being the legal owner of the asset holds the right to cancel the lease agreement or evict the lessee from the lease agreement.
-There are various types of lease agreements (such as equipment lease agreement, car lease etc) which can be entered depending upon the suitability of the parties.
+If the lessee performs any act that is against the entered lease agreement, then the lessor being the legal owner of the asset, holds the right to cancel the lease agreement or evict the lessee from the lease agreement.
+There are various types of lease agreements (such as equipment lease agreements, car leases, etc.) that can be entered depending on the suitability of the parties.